-By reducing out-of-market actions in the residual unit commitment process, imbalance reserves would return the residual unit commitment process to the purpose it is intended for, rather than using it to commit resources for flexible ramping capability.
-The residual unit commitment process' intended purpose is to procure capacity for two reasons: (1) to meet the difference between the market-cleared load schedules and the demand forecast and (2) to backfill cleared virtual supply with physical resources.
+By reducing out-of-market actions in the residual unit commitment process, imbalance reserves would return the residual unit commitment process to its intended purpose, rather than using it to commit resources for flexible ramping capability.
+The purpose of the residual unit commitment process is to procure capacity for two reasons: (1) to meet the difference between the market-cleared load schedules and the demand forecast, and (2) to backfill cleared virtual supply with physical resources.

 The residual unit commitment process is an essential part of the day-ahead market and this proposal considers several enhancements to the current residual unit commitment process.
-The CAISO would continue to run the existing residual unit commitment process after the integrated forward market cooptimizes energy, ancillary services, and imbalance reserves.
+The CAISO would continue to run the residual unit commitment process after the integrated forward market co-optimizes energy, ancillary services, and imbalance reserves.
 This proposal would enhance the residual unit commitment process to procure downward dispatch capability if the demand forecast is less than a balancing area's demand that clears the integrated forward market.
 The reserves awarded in the residual unit commitment process would be called reliability capacity.